Inference for Cumulative Incidences and Treatment Effects in Randomized Controlled Trials with Time-to-Event Outcomes under ICH E9 (R1): Identification and estimation

 The observed data structure can be simplified according to how intercurrent events compete with primary outcome events.
-If the intercurrent events do not prevent the occurrence of the primary outcome events, our observed data has a structure of $(W, \tilde{T}, \tilde{R}, \Delta^T, \Delta^R)$.
-On the other hand, if the intercurrent events can prevent the occurrence of the primary outcome events, our observed data structure has the form $(W, \tilde{T}\wedge\tilde{R}, \Delta^T, \Delta^R)$.
-The latter structure involves less information and can be derived from the former.
+If the intercurrent events do not prevent the occurrence of the primary outcome events (semi-competing risks data), our observed data has a structure of $(W, \tilde{T}, \tilde{R}, \Delta^T, \Delta^R)$.
+On the other hand, if intercurrent events can prevent the occurrence of primary outcome events (competing risks data), our observed data structure takes the form $(W, \tilde{T}\wedge\tilde{R}, \Delta^T, \Delta^R)$.
+For competing risks data, the event indicators are usually recoded as a single value $J$, where $J = 1$ if the primary outcome event is observed, $J = 2$ if the intercurrent event is observed, and $J = 0$ if the censoring event is observed.